mle86/php-request-authentication/doc/Example_htpasswd.md

 #  $clientId = $verifier->verify($request);

 // If we got a MissingAuthenticationHeaderException, the request had no `Authorization: Basic` header.
-// If we got a InvalidAuthenticationException, the username was not found in the htpasswd file
+// If we got an InvalidAuthenticationException, the username was not found in the htpasswd file
 //  or the password was incorrect.
-// If we reach this line without any exception,
+// If we reach this line without any exceptions,
 //  the request contained a valid Basic header!

 // We now have the Basic username in $clientId: